mhus/kt2l/docs/docs/intro.md

 The goal of KT2L is to provide a tool to work with kubernetes clusters.

-1. Full web based tool which uses the power of web to provide more support for the administrator then pure shell based tools. e.g. direct links to the related documentation, context menus.
+* A comprehensive web-based tool harnessing the capabilities of the web to offer enhanced support for administrators compared to traditional shell-based tools.
+For instance, it includes direct links to relevant documentation and context menus.
-2. Enable keyboard navigation to the greatest extent possible in the web browser.
+* Facilitate extensive keyboard navigation within the web browser for improved accessibility.
-3. Clever solutions to support administrators.
-4. Highly configurable environment.
-5. Role based user management enables the possibility for a read only application view.
+* Implement ingenious solutions to assist administrators in their tasks effectively.
+* Offer a highly customizable environment, allowing tailored configurations to suit specific needs.
+* Incorporate role-based user management, allowing for a read-only application view for certain users.
+* Support the administrator in their daily tasks by providing intelligent insights, automating routine tasks, and enhancing decision-making processes.
+* Role-based resources and user management.
+* Help system for administrators using active assistance systems like AI chatbots or snippets and examples library.
+* Ensures robust security measures are in place to safeguard sensitive data and system integrity.

+# Applications

+* As local administrative tooling for Kubernetes clusters.
+* As remote administrative tooling for Kubernetes clusters.
+* As a view-only tool for Kubernetes clusters for non-administrative users.

 # License